Her Space Holiday

 Links:

-Her Space Holiday is the brainchild of Marc Bianchi.
-The style of Audio Astronomy (Train Bridge, 1996) used to be called dream-pop before drum machines and loops turned it into microprocessed music.
+Her Space Holiday, the brainchild of Marc Bianchi, adopted on Audio Astronomy (Train Bridge, 1996) the style that used to be called dream-pop before drum-machines and loops turned it into microprocessed music.

 Bianchi's progress is documented by the singles Her Space Holiday (AudioInformationPhenomena), Slide Guitars & Moving Cars (Clover) and Wish List (Motorway), and by the EPs Something Blue (Brave Noise) and Silent Films (Dogprint).